 This guidance is for all care homes who are receiving Lateral Flow Device (LFD) test kits.
-LFD can be used for visitor testing, including visiting professionals who are not part of a regular testing programme.
-Further guidance on testing visiting professionals will follow.
+LFDs can be used for visitor testing, including visiting professionals who are not part of a regular testing programme.

 We are doing everything we can to support visiting in care homes.
-However, when rates of infection are high in the community and to protect vulnerable care home residents, the local Incident Management Team may recommended visiting is suspended, irrespective of whether testing in available.
+However, when rates of infection are high in the community and to protect care home residents, the local Incident Management Team may recommended visiting is suspended, irrespective of whether testing in available.
 This guidance focuses on information about preparing your home for visitor testing and how to use the new test kits to test for coronavirus (COVID-19).